 Variants of Agile Methodologies

 - One of them is called Nexus.
-Nexus aims to help Scrum master scale Scrum framework for big projects without losing flexibility.
+Nexus aims to help Scrum masters scale the Scrum framework for big projects without losing flexibility.
 A typical Nexus group includes three to nine Scrum teams working together on a single project.
 All Scrum teams are managed by a single Product Owner, who controls the backlog and assigns the tasks.
 The agility of the Nexus group relies on the decrease of cross-team dependency and maintaining the team’s self-sufficiency.
 The success of the Nexus group depends upon how a Product Owner structures the product and how they break it into single units.
 To get the work done, the Scrum master has to facilitate the communication between teams and make sure that the feedback is received without delay.

 - The other solution for complex project management is the Scaled agile framework (SAFe).
 Under this approach, the agile team size is between 5 and 11 individuals.
 The problems SAFe addresses derive from the complexity of modern software development caused by the distribution of production multi-nationally, increase in product units and mergers, offshoring, and rapid growth of the demand for a product.
 To handle those challenges, experts from Scaled Agile, Inc. developed ten principles that help scale the Agile framework.
 Some of the SAFe principles include: